 - Citrucel or Metamucil fiber supplements, twice a day

-- Use a stimulant such as Senekot-S, Dulcolax suppository, or Fleet enema or equivalent if you have not had a bowel movement after several days.
+- A stimulant such as Senekot-S, Dulcolax suppository, or Fleet enema or equivalent if you have not had a bowel movement after several days

-- Continue this regimen for two weeks or as needed.
-If you experience diarrhea, you may back off the remedies.
+Continue your chosen regimen for two weeks or as needed.
+If you experience diarrhea, you may stop use.